gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 Users prefer static linking.
 That is, if software users would actually know what static linking is.
-Most users don't know anything about software, how it is build, or how much time you pour into it, but they know one thing: if it works, they expect it to keep working.
+Most users don't know anything about software, how it is built, or how much time you pour into it, but they know one thing: if it works, they expect it to keep working.

 That's where the static linking is important.
 When a program is